 This benefit option pays you an additional 30% of your monthly benefit amount if your covered disability prevents you from performing two activities of daily living or results in a permanent cognitive impairment.
 You must be insured for a monthly benefit of at least $3,000 to be eligible.
 Refer to the Certificate of Insurance for more information.

-The ACP leveraged the professional status physicians and non-physicians to negotiate the cost-effective rates for this Insurance.
-This financial advantage helps the ACP's Group Disability Income stand out in comparison to programs you may find on your own or through an employer.
+The ACP leveraged the professional status physicians and non-physicians to negotiate the rates for this Insurance.
+This financial advantage helps the ACP's Member Disability Income stand out in comparison to programs you may find on your own or through an employer.

 The insurance cost is based on the waiting Period, Monthly Benefit, and on your attained age when coverage becomes effective.
 Cost increases on the April 1st anniversary date or immediately after the date you reach a higher age bracket.
 Premium contributions will vary depending upon the options and amounts chosen.

 Current 2023 Semiannual Premium Rates per $1,000 Monthly Benefit